AntondeGroot/Flashbook/README.md

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/fb_selection.png)

 Once you entered your selection a pop up window will appear, showing you your selection.
+The pop up will disappear once you move with your cursor over it.

 ![alt text](https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/fb_selection_entered.png)